 7. Food poisoning

-There are numerous foods that are poisonous for your pooch and can make them shake uncontrollably.
+There are numerous foods that are poisonous to your pooch and can make them shake uncontrollably.

-- Chocolates: They are highly poisonous for your dog.
+- Chocolates: They are highly poisonous to your dog.

 - Foods (candies) that contain sugar substitutes such as Xylitol are highly toxic for your dog.